Gina-Frankel/portfolio/README.md

 I would to know about thier education history.
 ```

-#### 5. Interests
+### 5. Experience
 ```
 As a  potential employer,
-So that I know more about this person as a whole,
+So that I can know more about this person's qualification and skills ,
-I would to learn  about thier interests.
+I would to know about thier career history.
 ```

-### 5. UI
+### 6. UI
 ```
 As a potential employer,
 So that I am not bored by looking at another portfolio website,